-All human-subject research conducted by UT Southwestern faculty, staff, or students on behalf of UT Southwestern must be reviewed by the Human Research Protection Program Office (HRPPO).
+All human subject research conducted by UT Southwestern faculty, staff, or students on behalf of UT Southwestern must be reviewed by the Human Research Protection Program Office (HRPPO).
 The following responsibilities are within the scope of the HRPPO:

 - IRB Review – Research reviewed by one of four UT Southwestern IRBs or by a UTSW IRB Expedited Reviewer

 - Training –The HRPPO offers both required and optional training opportunities in a multitude of formats.

-- Quality Assurance – The HRPPO QA Program works closely with the Education, Compliance, and Privacy Programs at UTSW and its affiliates to identify educational opportunities, implement best practices, and institute systemic improvement.
+- Quality Assurance/Reportable Event Review – The HRPPO QA Program works closely with the Education, Compliance, and Privacy Programs at UTSW and its affiliates to identify educational opportunities, implement best practices, and institute systemic improvement.

-The UTSW IRB routinely reviews and approves research involving human subjects that is conducted at UT Southwestern and/or several affiliated partner hospitals.
+UT Southwestern IRBs routinely review research involving human subjects which is conducted at UT Southwestern and/or several affiliated partner hospitals.
 UTSW has standing partnerships with Children’s Health℠, Parkland Health & Hospital System, Texas Health Resources, and Texas Scottish Rite Hospital

 The HRPPO monitors the submission volume and turnaround times routinely.
 See the most current HRPPO metrics.